-This is an old blog post from an earlier website version but as people may be starting to weigh up getting a new car versus, having those home improvements versus a holiday of a life time…then this may help them to decide!
+This is an old blog post from an earlier website version but as people may be starting to weigh up getting a new car versus, having those home improvements versus a holiday of a life time, then this may help them to decide.
+Is Disney what dreams or nightmares are made of?
 This was July 2015 so disclaimer: things may have changed….but I’ll bet it’s for the better!

 I’d researched, documented, researched some more and sought advice of fellow parents of children with Coeliac’s on social media.
 To clarify we were not staying on resort but just outside Kissimmee in a self catering villa.
 We were pleasantly surprised across all the parks in Disney, the staff were either knowledgeable of gluten free or immediately got a supervisor to speak with us about Beth’s requirements and likes/dislikes.
 Admittedly Beth ate enough pizza to start to look like one by the end of our stay but everywhere we went there was choice, laminated gluten free menus proudly presented to you from behind the counter and staff willing to alter the dish according to Bethany’s tastes.

-Gatorland Park also came up trumps with a choice of gluten free, in this case Beth opted for pulled pork on Nachos.
+You’ll be please to hear that it wan’t just Disney that catered for Beth, Gatorland Park also came up trumps with a choice of gluten free dishes, on this occasion Beth opted for pulled pork on Nachos.

 Drum roll please…… there was one place we visited that beat everyone else hands down – Blizzard Beach.